emmanuelayanful/ReProCode/README.md

 ## Authors

-- **Emmanuel Ayanful** — scoring design, docker setup and implementation,
+- **Emmanuel Ayanful** — scoring design, docker setup, implementation and running
 - **Munib Ahmed** — metadata collection, integration, debugging

 We both contributed equally to research, testing, and writing and plan continuing to extend the project over the Thanksgiving break.